 The institution needs to make sure that the residents maintain acceptable nutritional status, for example ideal body weight and albumin/protein levels; unless the resident's clinical condition demonstrates that it is not possible.

-The facility needs to ensure that the resident receives adequate nutritional and fluid intake.
 When a nutritional problem is identified the institution needs to make sure that the residents receive a therapeutic diet.
 Adequate documentation must be maintained.
 The resident also needs to be interviewed to determine food allergies and food preferences to ensure that the residents' needs are being met.

-The certified nursing assistant needs to accurately document the resident's meal intake and update the nurse when there is a decrease noted in meal and fluid intake.
+The certified nursing assistant needs to accurately document the residents meal intake and update the nurse when there is a decrease noted in meal and fluid intake.

 The Nutrition Assessment should include identification of the factors that put the resident at risk for malnutrition.
-Important considerations should be taken for residents with dentures; are the dentures well fitted or are the dentures causing discomfort or pain?

 The Nutritional Assessment may require a Registered Dietitian to assist.
 The healthcare team will need to review the factors that contributed to the decline, the potential for decline or the lack of improvement for residents who are at risk.
 The medically related conditions and the nutritional problems need to be documented in the resident's care plan.